TacticalMetaphysics/LiSE/README.md

 * Animal Crossing
 * Dwarf Fortress

+# Why should I use LiSE for this purpose?

+Most game engines--the ones that are called "game engines" anyhow--provide graphics, networking, file system access, scripting, and perhaps physics, since most games need these things.
+They usually do not include anything you'd call a "game mechanic", so if you want your game to include a common mechanic like a day/night cycle or a crafting system, you need to script those things yourself.

+There are exceptions.
+RPG Maker provides a battle framework, inventory management, and other things that designers of Japanese-style computer roleplaying games are likely to use.
+Adventure Game Studio helps designers turn two-dimensional background art into something the player character can walk around in, just by painting in the parts that are walkable.
+RenPy assumes that the player will be reading a lot and picking options from menus a lot, and so automates the construction of menus and dialogs--but with an enormous variety of options for stylizing them.

+LiSE is a game engine in the latter sense.
+It assumes that there are certain problems any designer of life simulators will have, and provides powerful tools specialized to those problems.

+Many designers of this sort of game will not care very much how it looks.
+For them, there is a default interface style that will let people play their game, and requires no further customization.

+Life simulators, being life-like, tend to have a lot of data in their world model, and should therefore be expected to have more problems structuring that data.
+So instead of the traditional flat save-files, LiSE stores its world-state in a relational database.
+Developers can use SQL to get reports on all kinds of things in the game world, and can edit the game world using any compatible database application, if the LiSE interface doesn't suit.

+Time control is handled by the core engine.
+This includes the ability to control the speed of the simulation, as is traditional in this genre, but also the ability to *rewind* time.
+Normally this would be accomplished by keeping a lot of save files, but the database features render multiple saves unnecessary.

 # How does LiSE simulate life?

 The stand-alone form of the engine provides a simple user interface